fedeboco/micromachines/README.md

 ##### Features:
 * Online multiplayer.
 * Dedicated servers with multiple simultaneous races support.
+* Match creation: number of players and track selection.
 * Up to 6 players in each race.
 * Simple IA.
 * Track Editor and track save to file.